gward/lolog/README.md

 If you have invented a brilliant new markup language that is destined to replace JSON, you'll have to write your own formatter.

-## Context
+## Log map

-The key to structured logging is that list of key-value pairs included with every log message.
+The key to structured logging is the sequence of key-value pairs included with every log message: the _log map_.
+But there's more to the log map than the values passed to `log.info()`.
-But what's lurking unseen is the log _context_, which is just a bunch of additional key-value pairs that are automatically added to the log message.
+There are additional levels of log map lurking beneath the surface, adding additional key-value pairs to every log message.

-In fact, lolog has several levels of context: global, thread-local, and logger.
+lolog has several levels of log map: global, thread-local, per-logger, and per-message.
-Global context lives in the `Config` object, and that's where you put things like the process ID.
+Global log map values lives in the `Config` object, and that's where you put things like the process ID.
-Thread-local context also lives in the `Config` object, but is used for values that vary by thread: current request ID, current username, current client IP address, etc.
+Thread-local log map values also live in the `Config` object, for values that vary by thread: current request ID, current username, current client IP address, etc.
+Per-logger values exist in each logger object, and per-message values are passed to log methods like `log.info()`.
-Finally, logger context exists in each logger object.
-Its use is limited only by your imagination.
+Their use is limited only by your imagination.

 ## Output